JiaLigia/JiaLigia.github.io/_pages/about.md

 Feel free to contact me at [jia.lyu@outlook.com](mailto:jia.lyu@outlook.com) or [Iyujia@bjtu.edu.cn](mailto:Iyujia@bjtu.edu.cn).

-I am enthusiastic about contributing to cutting-edge research and am eager to engage with the academic community to address the evolving challenges in cybersecurity and related domains.
+I am passionate about contributing to cutting-edge research and eager to collaborate with academia to address the evolving challenges of cybersecurity and related fields.

 Thank you for visiting my personal page!